640 South State StreetDover, Delaware 19901

 Ask your healthcare provider to tell you what you should do before your test.
 Below is a list of common steps that you may be asked to do:

-The EMG is performed by a neurologist (a doctor who specializes in brain and nerve disorders), although a technologist may also perform some portions of the test.
+The EMG is done by a neurologist (a doctor who specializes in brain and nerve disorders), although a technologist may also do some parts of the test.

-The EMG is usually performed immediately following a nerve conduction velocity study (a test that measures the flow of current through a nerve before it reaches the muscle rather than the response of muscle itself).
+The EMG is usually done right after a nerve conduction velocity study (a test that measures the flow of current through a nerve before it reaches the muscle rather than the response of muscle itself).

 Generally, an EMG procedure follows this process:

-Once the test is completed, the electrodes will be removed.
-Pain medication may be administered and warm compresses may be applied to the affected area immediately following the procedure.
+After the test, the electrodes will be removed.
+You may be given pain medicine and warm compresses may be applied to the affected area immediately after the test.

 Some muscle soreness may persist for a day or so following the procedure.
-Notify your healthcare provider if you experience increasing pain, tenderness, swelling, or pus at the needle insertion sites.
+Tell your healthcare provider if you have increasing pain, tenderness, swelling, or pus at the needle insertion sites.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.